colorussor/Web-Scrape-Weather-App/README.md

 This is a Java weather application using web scraping.
 The library used for the web scraping is Jsoup.

+Master branch has all source code.
+Class "Main" will run the application.

 Authors: Richard Colorusso, Kelan Lindhal, Copeland Peacock